axetroy/deno_storage/README.md

 # deno_storage

-This is just an exploration of Deno's localStorage
+This is an exploration of Deno's Storage APIs.

 #### Goal